BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

 The scope of the import tools is limited to communicating with the data-model compliant static files and the datastore (Elasticsearch).

-The collection-spelunker should provide import tools written in the Python and Go languages.
-The former to provide a working utility for easy introspection, experimentation and extending.
-The latter to provide a working utility that can be pre-compiled to operating system specific binaries in order to minimize the burden of installing tool-specific dependencies.
+The collection-spelunker import tools are written in Python and JavaScript.
+Python has a fantastic library called csvdiff which makes it easy to find changes in the exported csv's.
+The JavaScript portion is a Seneca.js microservice which communicates with the dashboard.

 ## Datastore